aragon/developer-portal/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+Notice: you may need to run `yarn optimize-svg` and `yarn docs:subgraph` before `yarn build` to correctly build this website.

 ### Serve All Optimized Assets